mwreed1/EDAV-communitycontribution/color-deficiency.md

 graph in the way that the increase is colored in green and decrease is colored in red.
 But color blind people wouldn’t notice that.

-So it is important to design color vision deficiency graph when doing visualization.
+So it is important to design color vision deficiency friendly graph when doing visualization.

 ### Types of color vision deficiencies: